AccuWeather: Company overview

-AccuWeather provides weather forecasts, warnings, data and a handful of other weather-related services through its website, app, and TV channel.
-AccuWeather provides some free services funded by advertisements, and some revenue is generated through a tiered subscription model which unlocks certain features.
-Forbes in 2019 estimated annual revenue of $100 million from approximately 1,000 customers ranging from media to companies such as rail and amusement parks.
+AccuWeather provides weather forecasts, warnings, data and other weather-related services through its website, app, and TV channel.
+AccuWeather provides some free services funded by advertising, and generates revenue through a tiered subscription model that provides access to additional features like access to longer-range forecasts and exclusive AccuWeather Severe Weather Alerts.
 It operates a 24/7 weather channel, The AccuWeather Network.
-The network's studio and master control facilities are based at their headquarters near State College, Pennsylvania.
+Their headquarters are near State College, Pennsylvania, where the network's studio and master control facilities are based.

-In 2024, AccuWeather employed around 400 people, more than 100 of whom are operational meteorologists.
+AccuWeather employs around 400 people, more than 100 of whom are operational meteorologists.

 Leadership

-As of June 2023, Steven R. Smith is CEO having taken over the position from company founder Dr. Joel N. Myers who became executive chairman.
-Joel Myers' brother Evan Myers was Chief Operating Officer until 2020 and Senior Vice President.
-His other brother, Barry Lee Myers, was chief executive officer from 2007 to January 1, 2019.
+As of June 2023, Steven R. Smith is the CEO, having succeeded company founder Dr. Joel N. Myers, who became executive chair.
+Joel Myers' brother Evan Myers was the chief operating officer until 2020 and Senior Vice President.
+His younger brother, Barry Lee Myers, was the chief executive officer from 2007 to January 1, 2019.